lcolladotor/fitbitR/README.md

 browseVignettes("fitbitR")
 ```

-Viewing the report from R has the advantage of being able of seeing the R code extracted from the vignette.
+Viewing the report from R has the advantage of seeing the R code extracted from the vignette.

 ## Shiny Application